Skip to main content

 2. substitutes path parameters

-3. builds query string and body
+3. builds query string, body, headers, and credential mode

-4. sends the request to your selected base URL
+5. sends the request to your selected base URL

 Frontend tool execution path